-Air filters are one of the most important parts of any forced-air HVAC system.
-The filter is the primary solution to capture airborne particles, such as dust, pollen and pet hair, stopping them from spreading through the ductwork.
+A filter is an important part of any forced-air HVAC system.
+It captures airborne particles, such as dust, pollen and pet hair, preventing these contaminants from circulating in your home.
 AC filters come in many different versions, including fiberglass, pleated and electrostatic.
-The overall effectiveness of an air filter can be measured with its minimum efficiency reporting value (MERV), which is rated on a scale from 1 to 20, with higher ratings indicating better filtration.
+A filter’s effectiveness depends on its minimum efficiency reporting value (MERV), which ranges from 1 to 20, with higher ratings indicating better filtration.

-Your filter is primarily responsible for protecting the evaporator coil, blower motor and other important parts from dirt and debris that could cause damage.
-At sufficient efficiency, the air filter also improves indoor air quality by minimizing particulate matter, which could lead to allergies, asthma attacks and other breathing problems.
+The primary purpose of an AC filter is to protect the evaporator coil, blower motor and other cooling system components from dirt and debris that could cause damage.
+An efficient enough filter also improves indoor air quality by reducing particulates in the air, which can cause allergies, asthma attacks and other respiratory issues in sensitive individuals.

-As pets shed, their hair becomes airborne and may gradually reach the HVAC system through the return air ducts.
-Without a filter installed, pet hair collects inside the evaporator coil, blower motor, fan blades and other components, reducing their efficiency and life span.
-Hair can also become clogged with moisture found in the cooling system, creating a breeding ground for mold and bacteria that can generate foul odors and lower indoor air quality.
+When pets shed, their hair becomes airborne and is drawn into the HVAC system through the return air ducts.
+Without a filter installed, pet hair can build up on the evaporator coil, blower motor, fan blades and other components, reducing their efficiency and life span.
+Hair can also mix with condensation formed during air conditioning, creating a breeding ground for mold and bacteria that can generate foul odors and lower indoor air quality.

-But even if you have an air filter installed, pet hair can still lead to problems.
-When return airflow arrives at the HVAC system, the filter captures the hair as it passes, keeping it from landing on sensitive cooling components.
-That being said, eventually the filter will clog, decreasing airflow and increasing strain on the HVAC system.
-Without maintenance, you may experience higher energy bills and more frequent breakdowns.
+Even with a filter in place, pet hair isn’t harmless.
+When return airflow draws it toward the HVAC system, the filter does its job by trapping the hair and preventing it from landing on delicate cooling components.
+However, this clogs the filter more quickly than usual, decreasing airflow and increasing strain on the HVAC system.
+Without intervention, you may experience higher energy bills and more frequent breakdowns.

-Pet dander, which consists of small skin flakes and saliva particles, is a common allergen that causes respiratory problems for those suffering from allergies or asthma.
-Filters with higher MERV ratings are more likely to effectively capture and remove dander, which is much smaller than pet hair.
+Pet dander, which consists of microscopic skin flakes and saliva particles, is a common allergen that causes respiratory problems in people with allergies or asthma.
+You need a filter with a high MERV rating to effectively capture and remove dander, which is much smaller than pet hair.

 Maintaining an efficient, properly functioning air conditioner is certainly possible, even with pets living in your home.
 Here’s how:

-When you’re tired of excess pet hair affecting your HVAC system and indoor air quality, look to [companyname] for tailored solutions and top-notch customer service.
-We can direct you to the right indoor air quality products best suited for combating pet hair and dander, including high-end air filtration, whole-house ventilation and air duct cleaning.
+If you’re concerned about how your pets are affecting your HVAC system and indoor air quality, turn to for expert advice and solutions.
+We offer a range of indoor air quality products to help keep pet hair and dander at bay, including high-end air filtration, whole-house ventilation and air duct cleaning.
 We can also maintain your HVAC system for maximum performance and efficiency.
-You can rest easy with the knowledge that everything we do is backed by a one-year 100% satisfaction guarantee!
-To request indoor air quality services in North America, please contact [companyname] today.
+Rest assured that everything we do is backed by a one-year 100% satisfaction guarantee!
+To request indoor air quality services in North America, please contact today.